UKDRI/ScoreREMGUI/Readme.md

 2. [Sleep-EDF Database Cassette PSG](https://www.physionet.org/content/sleep-edf/1.0.0/)

 ## Acknowledgements
 This work was supported by the UK Dementia Research Institute, [award number UKDRI-7005], through UK DRI Ltd, principally funded by the UK Medical Research Council, and additional funding partner Alzheimer’s Society.
-The authors thank Dr Valeria Jaramillo, Dr Sara Wong, Giuseppe Atzori, and Marta Messina for their helpful feedback during software development and testing of the ScoreREM for user acceptability.
+The authors thank Dr Valeria Jaramillo, Dr Sara Wong, Giuseppe Atzori, and Marta Messina Pineda for their helpful feedback during software development and testing of the ScoreREM for user acceptability.

 ## Citation